Daniel Azevedo

 Daniel Grilo Azevedo (born 12 February 1998) is a Portuguese professional footballer who plays as a goalkeeper for Primeira Liga club Casa Pia.

 Career

 On 15 January 2024, Azevedo left Liga Portugal 2 club Belenenses and joined Primeira Liga side Casa Pia, with the former keeping hold of 50% of his economic rights.

+On 21 January 2026, Azevedo was sent on loan to Liga 3 club Amora until the end of the 2025–26 season.